Absence request notification logic

 - We have the opportunity to simplify the logic, as the old logic can come across as a bit complex.

-- Which managers should receive notification (push notifications through the mobile app, Qmail) when an employee sends in a leave application from the mobile app or the staff portal.
+- Which managers should receive notification (push notifications through the mobile app, Qmail) when an employee sends in an absence request from the mobile app or the staff portal.

-- Which employees leave applications will end up in the Manager tab in the mobile app for the manager to approve.
+- Which employees absence request will end up in the Manager tab in the mobile app for the manager to approve.

 High-level differences between the old logic and the new Quinyx logic